Indraneel-107/mfc3/README.md

 ---

-## 📖 Citation
+## Citation

-If you use or reference this work, please cite:
+If you use or refer this work, please cite:

 ```bibtex
 @inproceedings{yao2015compressive,